Key Takeaways

 These books focus on how managers and executives can leverage artificial intelligence and machine learning to drive growth in business.

-Age of Invisible Machines: A Practical Guide to Creating a Hyper Automated Ecosystem of Intelligence Digital Workers.
-By Robb Wilson.
-Wiley.
-288 pages. $24.33 on Amazon
+Age of Invisible Machines: A Practical Guide to Creating a Hyper Automated Ecosystem of Intelligence Digital Workers

 In this Wall Street Journal best seller, technologist Robb Wilson offers actionable strategies that business executives can put into practice to reinvigorate their companies and put themselves on a path toward hyper-automation.
 At the center of the book is conversational AI, a natural language processing technology reliant on machine learning.
 Throughout his book, Robb shares learnings from his experience at the helm of the conversational AI platform OneReach.ai on how business leaders can implement hyper-automation solutions to increase efficiency, cut expenses, and provide better value to users.